crowdin/mobile-sdk-android/README.md

 9. Currently, Custom Languages, Dialects, and Language Mapping are not supported for Android SDK.

-10. You can triger force upload from Crowdin while launch Splash Activity and after that open Main Activity
+10. You can trigger force upload from Crowdin while launching Splash Activity and after that open Main Activity
     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {
         Crowdin.forceUpdate(this) {
             startActivity(Intent(this, MainActivity::class.java))
             finish()
+        }
     }
     ```

 ## Limitations